‘By following in the footsteps of Jesus,

 - Tailor career-related learning to the different ages and needs of all children.

-NEW PROGRAMME AND POLICY
+PROGRAMME AND POLICY

 The staff at St Thomas Aquinas, have worked together to create a Career Programme for our pupils.